kailash-manasarovar/statement/docs/timeline/2026/june.md

     ![Elon is Rahu](../../content/images/elon-is-rahu.png)

 - If only God could get his hands on that tech.
 We might be able to fix our colossal mess.
+Perhaps this is *all* this story is about.
-- Some people (most) clearly don't give a damn.
+- Some people (most people) clearly don't give a damn.

 ![Bye bye Evilon](../../content/images/bye-bye-evilon.png)